ringo-framework/formbar/docs/source/config.rst

 =========================
 A external validator is a simple python callable of the following form::

-    def external_validator(field, data):
+    def external_validator(field, data, context=None):
         return 16 == data[field]

 The value 'data' is the converted value dictionary of the form and contains all values of the form.
 The value 'field' defines the name of the field for which this validation belongs to and also determines on which field the error message will be shown.
+The 'context' is optional and can be anything additional which is needed for the validation.

 The function should return True in case the validation succeeds or either return False or raise an exception in case of validation errors.
 If the method